oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 `setenv		 MKLROOT /sfs/nopt/nrel/apps/libraries/01-23/spack/opt/spack/linux-rhel8-icelake/intel-2021.6.0/intel-oneapi-mkl-2023.0.0-gnkrgwyxskxitvptyoubqaxlhh2v2re2/mkl/2023.0.0`

 If we type `echo $MKLROOT`, we can confirm that this environment variable is properly set from when we ran the command `module load intel-oneapi-mkl/2023.0.0-intel`.
 In the VASP makefile, we have `MKLROOT    ?= /path/to/your/mkl/installation`.
-The ?= means that this variable will not be set if MKLROOT has already been set.
+The ?= means that this variable will not be set if `MKLROOT` has already been set.
 So, we can ignore this line if we’d like.
-However, to be safe, we should simply copy the path of the mkl root directory to this line in makefile.include, so that this line now reads:
+However, to be safe, we should simply copy the path of the MKL root directory to this line in makefile.include, so that this line now reads:

 `MKLROOT    ?= /sfs/nopt/nrel/apps/libraries/01-23/spack/opt/spack/linux-rhel8-icelake/intel-2021.6.0/intel-oneapi-mkl-2023.0.0-gnkrgwyxskxitvptyoubqaxlhh2v2re2/mkl/2023.0.0`

 !!! tip
-	The name of the environment variable for mkl’s root directory set by its module (MKLROOT, set when we `module load intel-oneapi-mkl/2023.0.0-intel`) is not necessarily going to match the corresponding root directory variable in a given makefile.
+	The name of the environment variable for mkl’s root directory set by its module (`MKLROOT`, set when we `module load intel-oneapi-mkl/2023.0.0-intel`) is not necessarily going to match the corresponding root directory variable in a given makefile.
 It did in this instance, but that’s not guaranteed.
-The VASP makefile.include could have just as easily used MKL_ROOT, instead of MKLROOT.
+The VASP makefile.include could have just as easily used `MKL_ROOT`, instead of `MKLROOT`.
 This is one reason why it’s safer to use `module show` to find the path of the root directory, then copy this path into the makefile, rather than rely on environment variables.

-To do step 2, we should first look at the contents of $MKLROOT.
-To show the contents of the mkl directory, type
+To do step 2, we should first look at the contents of `$MKLROOT`.
+To show the contents of the MKL directory, type

 `ls /sfs/nopt/nrel/apps/libraries/01-23/spack/opt/spack/linux-rhel8-icelake/intel-2021.6.0/intel-oneapi-mkl-2023.0.0-gnkrgwyxskxitvptyoubqaxlhh2v2re2/mkl/2023.0.0`